 Source: American Academy of Family Physicians, 2008

 NSAIDs come in different strengths and formulas.
 Some may work better for you than others.
-Your physician can help you find the dose and medication that works best for you.
+Your physician can help you find the medication and dose that work best for you.

 Generally, you should take NSAIDs with food or a glass of milk and should avoid drinking alcohol while you are taking NSAIDs.

 If you are taking a COX-2 inhibitor, you should not use a traditional NSAID (prescription or over-the-counter).
-Be sure to tell your doctor if you have had a heart attack, stroke, angina, blood clot or hypertension or if you are sensitive to aspirin, sulfa drugs, or other NSAIDs.
+Be sure to tell your doctor if you:

-NSAIDs are frequently used to treat inflammatory conditions such as arthritis, bursitis and tendonitis.
+NSAIDs are frequently used to treat inflammatory conditions such as arthritis, bursitis, and tendinitis.
 NSAIDs are relatively inexpensive and are frequently the first line of medication used to relieve pain and reduce inflammation.

-Very low doses of NSAIDs may be prescribed for people with cardiac disease.
+Very low doses of NSAIDs may be prescribed for people with cardiac (heart) disease.

 COX-2 inhibitors are more expensive than traditional NSAIDs.
 They are often prescribed for long-term conditions such as arthritis because they may be safer for the stomach.
 However, some studies have not shown any difference between the incidence of gastrointestinal side effects from traditional NSAIDs and COX-2 inhibitors.

-Recent studies have indicated that both NSAIDs and COX-2 inhibitors may have a delaying effect on bone healing but the extent of this effect is not yet known.
+Recent studies have indicated that both NSAIDs and COX-2 inhibitors may have a delaying effect on bone healing, but the extent and importance of this effect is not yet known.
 Short-term use of NSAIDs after a fracture or orthopaedic surgery is generally safe.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.